hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 }
 ```

-#### Install the AWS CLI and put an file into the Bucket
+#### Install the AWS CLI and put an file into the bucket

 To install the AWS CLI, refer to this Amazon AWS document 👉 [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-Then you create a profile for the IAM User:
+Then, create a profile for the IAM user:

 ```shell
 export AWS\_CA\_BUNDLE=/opt/mapr/conf/ca/chain-ca.pem